bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 }

-When you want to iterate though a “partially used” iterator:
+When you want to iterate though a “partially used " iterator:

 `let list = [1,2,3,4,5];`
  `let iter = list[Symbol.iterator]();`